davidnwolf23-wolf/MNIST-Exploration/README.md

 # Machine Learning Methods for Complex Systems

-This repository contains selected coursework from AMATH 563: Inferring Structure of Complex Systems at the University of Washington.
-The notebook demonstrates a PCA-based classification workflow using the MNIST handwritten digit dataset.
+This repository contains two notebooks investgating the MNIST handwritten digit dataset.

 ## Contents

 - `MNIST_classification.ipynb`: Applies principal component analysis for dimensionality reduction before building and evaluating a classification model.
+This is a selected work sample from AMATH 563: Inferring Structure of Complex Systems at the University of Washington.
+- 'MNIST_NN.ipynb': Applies a deep neural network and a convolutional neural network to the dataset to classify images.
 - `requirements.txt`: Lists the Python packages used in the notebook.
 - `data/`: Placeholder folder for local dataset files.

 ## Methods

 - Principal component analysis
-- Dimensionality reduction
+- Deep learning
+- Convolutional Neural Networks
 - Classification
 - Model evaluation
 - Data visualization